-Clearly something is going on here.
-In the first place, there has been a gradual increase in the quality of Loire Valley rosé wines.
+Next, let’s look at where many French rosé wines originate: the Loire.
+There has been a gradual increase in the quality of Loire Valley rosé wines.
 This in turn has posed something of a threat to the ocean of rosé wines produced in Provence.
 The Loire Valley also has experienced a rise in the quality of wines produced in that storied region.
 Instead of the lighter Rosé d’Anjou wines, now you should look for Cabernet d’Anjou wines.
 They are produced from Cabernet Franc grapes.
 These wines are dryer and more flavorful than the lighter Rosé d’Anjou.
-They also have more distinctive taste and character.
-For a sample of this grape adapted for rosé wine, try a Chateau le Champiteloup 2016 Cabernet d’Anjou Rosé.
-This wine is made from Cabernet Franc grapes, which sells for $11.
+They also have more distinctive tastes and characters.
+For a sample of this grape adapted for rosé wine, try a Chateau le Champteloup Cabernet d’Anjou Rosé.
+This wine is made from Cabernet Franc grapes and is a great bargain.

+The third category is Provence rosé wines.
 With Provence rosé wines, the problem has always been one of quality.
 My friend Sacha Lichine, son of Alexis Lichine, told me a few years ago that he was leaving Bordeaux.
 He had the ambition of producing the world’s finest rosé wine.
 He may well have succeeded.
 His Chateau d’Esclans now sets a high standard for rosé wines.
-Try my favorite Whispering Angel (2017, $19), a blend of Grenache (73%), with minor percentages of Rolle, Cinsault, Syrah and Mourvedre grapes.
+Try my favorite Whispering Angel, a blend of Grenache (73%), with minor percentages of Rolle, Cinsault, Syrah, and Mourvedre grapes.
 This is a balanced and flavorful wine.
 You’ll wish that you had discovered it earlier!
 Other wines in the Chateau d’Esclans portfolio include:

 Start here to see our tours by region